 The scattering coefficient (at the mid-frequency 707 Hz) that should be used for various materials is an ongoing research area.
-Our current recommendations are the following values:
+Our current recommendations for real structures are the following:

 Material Scattering coefficient at mid-frequency (707 Hz)

 Audience area 0.6-0.7

 Rough building structures, 0.3-0.5 m deep 0.4-0.5

+Coffered ceiling 0.3-0.4

 Bookshelf, with some books 0.3

 Brickwork with open joints 0.1-0.2

 Brickwork, filled joints but not plastered 0.05-0.1

 Smooth surfaces, general 0.02-0.05

 Smooth painted concrete 0.005-0.02

 Suggested scattering coefficients to use for various materials.
-The given values are to be assigned to surfaces in ODEON and correspond to the middle frequencies at around 700 Hz.
+The given values are to be assigned to surfaces in ODEON and correspond to the middle frequencies at 707 Hz.
 Suggestions may be subject to changes as more knowledge on the subject is achieved.

-With the suggested scattering coefficients, it is assumed that Reflection based scatter has been enabled in the Room setup, in which case Odeon will account for effects such as distance, angle of incidence and edge diffraction (read chapter about Calculation Principles for more info).
-If Reflection based scatter is not enabled, then it is recommended to use a higher scattering coefficient for general surfaces, such as 0.1 (0.3 may be more appropriate for disproportionate rooms such as class rooms).
+With the suggested scattering coefficients, it is assumed that Reflection based scatter has been enabled in the Room setup, in which case ODEON will account for effects such as distance, angle of incidence and edge diffraction (read Chapter 9 about Calculation Principles for more information).
+If Reflection based scatter is disabled, then it is recommended to increase the scattering coefficient further (default scattering coefficient to 0.1; 0.3 may be more appropriate for disproportionate rooms such as class rooms).